Archive for category Politics

 So, disillusioned with Castro’s economic policies, Che Guevara resigned his government posts in 1965.
 He dropped out of sight for a while but then turned up in the Belgian Congo, supporting the revolution there that eventually renamed that country Zaire.
 From there he made his way to Bolivia where he took an active role in fighting alongside local revolutionaries.
 On 8 October 1967 Che and his small band of guerillas, were captured and executed by the Bolivian forces, supported by the USA military.
 They were buried in secret graves that were not disclosed for 28 years.

-1997, his remains were repatriated from Bolivia to Cuba where they are housed, along with the 29 revolutionaries who died with him, in a huge mausoleum at Santa Clara.
+In 1997, his remains were repatriated from Bolivia to Cuba where they are housed, along with the 29 revolutionaries who died with him, in a huge mausoleum at Santa Clara.
 Fifty years after his death he remains a folklore legend.

 Nelson Mandella was a contemporary revolutionary of Guevara.
 Mandela was born to the Thembu royal family in South Africa.
 Like Guevara he was university educated.
 As a lawyer he became involved in anti-colonial politics joining the ANC in 1943, committed to the overthrow of apartheid.
 He was also a Marxist and a member of the South African Communist Party.
 In 1961, in association with the SACP he co-founded the militant group “Umkhonto we Sizwe” and led a sabotage campaign against the government.
 He was arrested and imprisoned, not an unfamiliar experience, but this time it was for 27 years.
 He was released in 1990 after years of international protest and sanctions against South Africa’s apartheid policies.
 Through surviving, Mandella became the poster boy for the victory over apartheid.
 The first democratic elections in 1994, when black South Africans were given the vote, saw Mandella become President of South Africa.
 Although a marxist by history, Mandella maintained the established liberal economy in South Africa.
 The collapse of USSR communism in 1991 and the economic changes in communist China clearly influenced his economic direction.
 He died peacefully of old age in 2013.
 Mandella may be said to have been a revolutionary, but in reality he was a protester whose greatest achievement was surviving 27 years in prison until the political landscape changed.
 The difference between protester and revolutionary is the difference in lives between Mandella and Guevara.
 One buried in prison for 27 years, the other buried in an unmarked grave for 28 years.
 Now both have grand memorials to deliver messages to the world.

 Bin Laden may have been the closest we have seen of a modern day Che Guevara.
 Bin Laden, born into a wealthy Saudi family, travelled to Afghanistan to join the guerilla fighters to drive out the Russian invaders.
 A noble cause.
 A brave and intelligent fighter.
 A leader of men.
 But Bin Laden crossed the line.
 Bin Laden targeted non-combatant civilians in his war against the West.
 He may have claimed justification in his actions by citing the indiscriminate drone attacks of the USA on Arab targets, but if he wanted to be respected as is Guevara, he had to hold the high moral ground.
-He needed to discipline himself and his followers to restrict his fight to the soldiers and the spies; to those who invaded Afghanistan and involved themselves in the affairs of another sovereign nation.
+He needed to discipline himself and his followers to restrict his fight to the soldiers and the spies; to those who immorally invaded and involved themselves in the affairs of another sovereign nation.
 He had to let the West be exposed as the side that was indiscriminately murdering civilians, if that is what was happening.
 Through undertaking revenge of the innocents against other innocents, Bin laden has caused the creation of the new, oppressive global ‘security’ industry.
 Bin Laden has single handedly given governments in the West the legitimacy to spy on its citizens, to arrest and torture suspects and disrupt our travel movements.

 Undoubtedly that was his intent.
 Creating fear amongst the enemy soldiers is the role of a guerilla freedom fighter.
 Creating terror amongst the non-combatants is criminal terrorism.
 Guevara may well have killed his political enemies without mercy, but it was war and they were active participants in that war.
 And Guevara died in battle, fighting to the end, taking his socialist war to wherever in the world he believed it was needed.
 Bin Laden died while in hiding in a hovel from the Americans.
 Now, 50 years after his death, Che Guevara’s legend as a freedom fighter lives strong.
 What Bin Laden’s personal legacy will be in 44 years remains to be seen.
 But so far there is no grand memorial built to his memory.